kammitama5/kammitama5.github.io/_posts/2017-7-4-Tuesday-July-4th.md

  ## Then...

  - Moved on to some mock-ups.
-   I used Proto.io, because I don't have PS or anything on my laptop.
+   I used [Proto.io](https://proto.io/)'s free trial, because I don't have PS or anything on my laptop.
    I think I like
    the second one, even though the margins aren't equal